Dick's wins auction for Sports Authority brand

 Dick's said it also plans to take over the leases for 31 Sports Authority stores for an additional $8 million.

 Other big box retailers scooped up Sports Authority leases.
-Best Buy Co Inc took a single location, another source said.
-Target Corp said it is looking at two locations in California.
+Best Buy Co Inc (BBY.N) took a single location, another source said.
+Target Corp (TGT.N) said it is looking at two locations in California.

 The naming rights to a football stadium in Denver, Colorado, home of the National Football League's Denver Broncos, are still up for grabs.

 Sports Authority, with 464 stores across the United States, had been a formidable competitor to Dick's.
-But the retailer struggled with a heavy debt load and competition from online giant Amazon.com Inc, as well as retailer Wal Mart Stores Inc.
+But the retailer struggled with a heavy debt load and competition from online giant Amazon.com Inc (AMZN.O), as well as retailer Wal Mart Stores Inc (WMT.N).

 Dick's could create an off-price chain under the Sports Authority brand, said Matt Powell, a sports industry analyst at the NPD Group.
 Discount is a growing sector in retail, he said.